Our workshops have one single purpose:

 Class room experience

-Our training courses are characterized by minimizing use of Powerpoint slides.
+Our workshops are characterized by minimizing use of Powerpoint slides.
 Instead, we maximize the use of visualizations on flip charts.
 Static Powerpoint presentations often force a class to adapt their learning to the way the slidedeck was developed.
 In our approach, we let go of these static slidedecks.
 This enables us to adapt content we are sharing to the conversation that is actually taking place.
 We have received great feedback on how our use of a flexible drawing style contributed to an outstanding learning experience.
 These visualizations will help you recollect the lessons learned through the exercises we did, the conversations we had, and your reflections throughout the training course.